Phoenix Truck Accident Attorney

 How Do Large Truck Accident Claims Differ From Car Accident Claims?

 The strict federal regulation of commercial trucking adds additional steps and procedures to such cases.
 The potential for several different parties to hold liability also requires a different approach than car accidents, which usually have only one liable party.
-Because of these differences, it is critical that you hire an experienced truck accident lawyer who can handle your case.
-Contact the team at Begam Marks & Traulsen, P.A., today for a free consultation with our Phoenix truck accident attorneys.
+Because of these differences, it is critical that you hire an experienced truck accident lawyer who can handle your case and the insurance companies.

 Why Do You Need an Experienced Phoenix Truck Accident Lawyer?